FooSoft/restaurant-search/README.md

 This work-in-progress represents a prototype semantic search web application that I'm developing as part of my master's thesis at [Keio University](http://www.sfc.keio.ac.jp/).
-You can get a better understanding of the goals of my research by referring to the [overview presentation](http://foosoft.net/research/search/slides) and checking out the [live snapshot](http://search.foosoft.net/) of the prototype on my server.
+You can get a better understanding of the goals of my research by referring to the [overview presentation](http://foosoft.net/research/search/slides).

 This installation guide is designed with [Ubuntu](http://www.ubuntu.com/)-based distributions in mind (I'm using [Linux Mint](http://www.linuxmint.com/) for development), but I expect it to be trivial to get this application running on